Damnmichael/Damnmichael/README.md

 ## 💫 Intro:
- 👨‍💻 Talk to me about anything related to cross-platform mobile app development with React Native
+ 👨‍💻 Talk to me about anything related to cross-platform mobile app development with React Native and web development

  <br>